 A former Mexican governor whose tenure ended in a spectacular fall from grace, becoming a symbol of political corruption.

-Javier Duarte de Ochoa's political story is a modern Mexican tragedy of power, excess, and disgrace.
-A member of the long-dominant Institutional Revolutionary Party (PRI), he rose to become the Governor of Veracruz, a state rich in oil and culture.
-His initial election victory was historic in its margin, suggesting a wave of popular support.
-However, his administration quickly became synonymous with graft and mismanagement.
-Allegations of embezzling billions of pesos for personal luxury and political patronage swirled as the state's security and infrastructure deteriorated.
-In a dramatic turn, he resigned weeks before his term ended and fled, becoming a fugitive wanted by Interpol.
-His eventual capture, extradition, and conviction on charges of organized crime and money laundering cemented his legacy not as a statesman, but as a defining case of kleptocracy in 21st-century Mexico.
+Javier Duarte de Ochoa won the Veracruz governorship in 2010 by the largest margin in state history.
+A member of the Institutional Revolutionary Party (PRI), he took control of a state rich in oil and culture.
+His administration quickly became synonymous with graft.
+Allegations emerged that he embezzled billions of pesos for personal luxury and political patronage while the state's security and infrastructure crumbled.
+He resigned weeks before his term ended and fled, becoming an Interpol fugitive.
+Authorities captured him in Guatemala in 2016.
+He was extradited to Mexico and convicted on charges of organized crime and money laundering, a defining case of 21st-century kleptocracy.

 1965–1980